pafg89/internet-monitoring/README.md

 http://localhost:9115 blackbox exporter endpoint.
 Lets you see what have failed/succeded.

 http://localhost:9798/metrics speedtest exporter endpoint.
 Does take about 30 seconds to show its result as it runs an actual speedtest when requested.

-## Thanks and a disclaimer

-Thanks to @maxandersen for making the original project this fork is based on.

-Thanks to @vegasbrianc work on making a [super easy docker](https://github.com/vegasbrianc/github-monitoring) stack for running prometheus and grafana.

-This setup is not secured in any way, so please only use on non-public networks, or find a way to secure it on your own.